“This post may contain affiliate links. Please read my disclosure for more info.

 If you’ve had your auto insurance for a while, you may be surprised at how much you can save.
 It’s worth taking out the sheet they send you each year – the declaration page – and using that to go online and get a few quotes.
 Compare apples to apples and you’re likely to be able to save several hundred dollars per year.

 I don’t mean to be a party-pooper but there’s a lot of things to do on the weekend that won’t break your budget.
 Use your imagination and take a drive to a park, the beach, a zoo, a picnic, a hike.
 Have a movie night at home, a campfire in the back yard, a bike ride, a walk or explore a nearby town.
 The idea is that you can try to make it a game – how many different things can you enjoy without spending an arm and a leg.
-Once you get accustomed to this, you’ll probably begin to appreciate experiences much more than things.
+Once you get accustomed to this, you’ll probably begin to see that a great day or a fun night doesn’t need to cost you a day’s pay.

 Credit Card payments